ccamel/awesome-ccamel/README.md

 - [emperror/emperror](https://github.com/emperror/emperror) - The Emperor takes care of all errors personally
 - [emvi/hide](https://github.com/emvi/hide) - A Go type to prevent internal numeric IDs from being exposed to clients using HashIDs and JSON.
 - [enimatek-nl/tango](https://github.com/enimatek-nl/tango) - WebAssembly Lightweight Javascript Framework in Go (React / AngularJS Inspired)
+- [epicchainlabs/epicchain-api-go](https://github.com/epicchainlabs/epicchain-api-go) - EpicChain Go API is a Go implementation of the latest EpicChain API versions.
+It provides developers with a low-level interface to interact directly with the EpicChain blockchain, offering fine-grained control over blockchain operations.
+For a more high-level SDK, consider using the EpicChain SDK.
 - [epiclabs-io/elastic](https://github.com/epiclabs-io/elastic) - Converts go types no matter what
 - [equinor/flowify-workflows-server](https://github.com/equinor/flowify-workflows-server) -
 - [ergo-services/ergo](https://github.com/ergo-services/ergo) - An actor-based Framework with network transparency for creating event-driven architecture in Golang.
 Inspired by Erlang.
 Zero dependencies.